SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tr>
 <td style="text-align: left">securityInstanceOffset</td>
 <td style="text-align: left">Integer</td>
 <td style="text-align: left">The first instance to be used during bootstrap to which entries are written.
 Default is "0".
-If set e.g. to "3", the first instance will be three.</td>
+If set for example, to "3", the first instance will be three.</td>
 <td style="text-align: left">Optional</td>
 </tr>
 <tr>